rpeszek/my-blogs/posts/2021-12-12-ts-types-part1.md

 const compiles = curry(_<GenFn2Type>())
 ```

-but TS does not infer that type (as IMO it should).
+but TS fails instead of inferring that type.

 There is an interesting relationship between the `never` type and ` _<T>(): T`.
 There will be a future note about it.